jj09/jj09.github.io/_posts/2022-03-28-growth-handbook.md

 <h3>Promotions</h3>

 People love promotions.
 If you offer a 50% discount for 1 week you can sell more during that week than over the entire year.
+People are much more likely to buy the same product if you price it at <span>$</span>100 with a 20% discount than <span>$</span>80 product without any discounts.
+It’s [behavioral economics effect](https://www.digivate.com/blog/digital-marketing/behavioural-economics-marketing).

 What works well for promotions is also seasonal discounts.
 Black Friday, Holidays, Summer promotions, back-to-school promotions, etc.